itewqq/rCore-dev/reports/lab2.md

     call trap_handler
 ```

-3. In `trap handler` we handle the traps according to their type, or just terminate it and run next app if we think it's doing something bad.
+3. In `trap handler` we handle the traps according to their type, or just terminate it and run the next app if we think it's doing something bad.

 ```rust
 #[no_mangle]